 Diana Adamyan is quickly gaining an international reputation as one of her generation’s most outstanding violinists.
-After winning the First Prize at the 2018 Yehudi Menuhin International Competition, the world’s most prestigious prize for young violinists, she went on to be awarded First Prize in the 2020 Khachaturian Violin Competition which was held online due the COVID-19 pandemic.
+After winning the First Prize at the 2018 Yehudi Menuhin International Competition, the world’s most prestigious prize for young violinists, she went on to receive First Prize in the 2020 Khachaturian Violin Competition.

-Following, an invitation from Maestro Pinchas Zuckerman to participate under his guidance in summer masterclasses of the Ottawa National Arts Center, Ms. Adamyan was invited to appear as a soloist in Gala Concert of NAC, alongside Pinchas Zukerman, Itzhak Perlman, Jessica Linnebach and other renowned musicians.
-Later, she also appeared alongside Pinchas Zuckerman playing the Bach Double Concerto with the Royal Philharmonic at Cadogan Hall in commemoration of the 100th year of the Armenian Genocide.
+Following an invitation from Maestro Pinchas Zukerman to participate under his guidance in summer masterclasses of the Ottawa National Arts Center, Ms. Adamyan was invited to appear as a soloist in Gala Concert of NAC, alongside Mr. Zukerman, Itzhak Perlman, Jessica Linnebach and other renowned musicians.
+Later, she also appeared alongside Mr. Zukerman playing the Bach Double Concerto with the Royal Philharmonic at Cadogan Hall in commemoration of the 100th anniversary of the Armenian Genocide.